 - 1 tablespoon cornstarch, dissolved in 3 tablespoons warm water

-Add the tempeh to the pan and cook until golden-brown, about 5 minutes.
-Flip and cook the other side until golden-brown as well.
+- Add the tempeh to the pan and cook until golden-brown, about 5 minutes.
+Flip the pieces and cook the other side until golden-brown as well.

 - Remove them from the tempeh from the pan and keep warm in an oven set to low or on a covered plate.